CE Sabadell FC: Rothstein takeover and back-to-back promotions

 At the end of the 2024–25 season, the team, guided by manager David Movilla, achieved promotion to Primera RFEF via a successful playoff run defeating SD Eibar B in the semifinal and UCAM Murcia CF in the final after finishing fourth in the league.
 Movilla had replaced the sacked David Català on 20 January 2025.
+Youngster Javi Morcillo played a key role in the second half of the season before he was sold to Atlético de Madrid in the summer.